deslunes/vite-plugin-tailwind-attributify/README.md

 We do the same on the Tailwind side because it needs to know when the class attribute is updated and has to send the CSS code related to those newly added classes.

-# Why Not React?

-React requires a specific parser that wouldn't benefit Vue and Svelte users.
-While SvelteKit and Nuxt both use Vite, React's most commonly used meta-framework (NextJS) uses Webpack.
-Another package specifically for React would make more sense.

 # Credits

 [Icemourne](https://github.com/Ice-mourne), who helped me a lot.
 We transitioned from a Svelte function to a Svelte preprocessor to a Vite plugin.
 I don't have much experience with JS/TS; I would still be trying to achieve that with a JavaScript function that runs at runtime if he hadn't helped me.
 Thanks a lot.